lexiconhq/lexicon/documentation/docs/tutorial/intro.md

 In terms of prepararation, you will need:

-- NodeJS installed on your development machine (between versions 12 and 14)
+- NodeJS installed on your development machine
+  - Use the latest version of Node that is compatible with the project's version of Expo (i.e. `expo-cli`).
 - An editor to edit config files

 #### Have some concerns?